 For many, the past has been filled with frustration regarding food, body, and dieting failures.
 Often we jumped on the latest bandwagon, committing ourselves to fads, counting points, fat grams, or calories.
 We plunged headfirst into the latest rigorous workout program only to burn out.
-We may have even lost weight sometimes a lot of weight-but couldn't manage to keep it off.
+We may have even lost weightsometimes a lot of weight-but couldn't manage to keep it off.

 Many have been caught in the pendulum swing from one extreme to the other.
 On the one side we basked in our glory and ability to "do it all ourselves."
 Unable to keep up the performance, we swung to the other extreme, bailing out of the diet and eating with wild abandon.
 In essence we went from law to license, rules to recklessness.
 The one side of the pendulum swing is a place of selfrighteousness where we took credit for the weight we lost and for following the diet regulations.
 But when we couldn't hold it together over time, we swung to the other side, beating ourselves over the head with the club of condemnation for yet another failure.
-All the while, we buried our pain in a half-gallon of ice cream.
+All the while, we buried our discover the hard way that it leads only to frustration and discouragement.

-With this pendulum way of living, we

-move back and forth from one side
+Our hope is in Him, not pain in a half-gallon of ice cream.
+With this pendulum way of living, we move back and forth from one side to the other.

-in ourselves.

-to the other.
 This is the worldly path of my performance.
-On this path we discover the hard way that it leads only to frustration and ent discouragement.
+On this path we in ourselves.